 - 1. Insulation shall be installed to manufacturers' recommendations and industry standards. - 2.
-Insulation shall be integral to or interior to and in substantial and permanent contact with the primary air barrier. - 3.
+Insulation shall be integral to or on the interior to or exterior side and in substantial and permanent contact with the primary air barrier. - 3.
 No air spaces shall be allowed between different insulation types or systems.

-Exception: When claiming the R-value of an enclosed reflective air space in accordance with the ASHRAE Handbook of Fundamentals or ASTM C 1224.
+Exception: When claiming the R-value of an enclosed reflective air space in accordance with the ASHRAE Handbook of Fundamentals 90.1-2016 Section A9-4. (or addendum ac to the 2013 edition) or ASTM C 1224.

 - 4. Insulation shall be installed to the required density and thickness necessary to achieve the labeled R-value. - 5.
-Insulation shall fill around obstructions including, but not limited to, framing, blocking, wiring, pipes, etc. without substantial gaps or voids
+Insulation shall fill around obstructions including, but not limited to, framing, blocking, wiring, pipes, etc. without substantial gaps or voids.